The Prisoner of Château d'If: Plot

 The film is set in France, at the beginning of the 19th century.
 After military defeat, Emperor Napoleon abdicates and is in exile on the island of Elba.
 As requested by the dying Captain, his assistant Edmond Dantès approaches the island and takes with him a certain letter which he has to deliver in Paris.
 Dantès is very young but his life is already full of happiness.
 The shipowner appoints Edmond as captain and in Marseille, the beautiful bride Mercedes waits for Dantès.
 But the deep-seated jealousy of Edmond's enemies destroys everything...
 On the advice of Danglar, a close friend of Dantès, the fisherman Fernand who is passionately in love with Mercedes writes a denunciation to the prosecutor of Marseilles and by the order of assistant prosecutor de Villefort hapless Dantès becomes imprisoned in the most horrible dungeon Château d'If.

 Dantès, not understanding what has happened, almost goes mad in the gloomy prison but by chance he meets Abbé Faria, a wise and resilient old man.
 Abbé tries to dig a hole to freedom in his cell but instead ends up in Edmond's cell.
 Faria decides to share with Dantès all of his knowledge and experience, as well as the countless treasures that are hidden on the island of Monte Cristo.
 Years pass and Edmond Dantès is reborn, becoming the most intelligent and educated person.
 Taking advantage of the death of Abbé Faria, Edmond manages to escape from the Château d'If.
 Dantès finds the treasure, "buries" his name forever and becomes the Count of Monte Cristo.

 Over the period of many years that Dantès spent in prison the lives of his enemies have changed radically.
 Petty officer Danglar has become the Baron, one of the richest bankers in France.
-De Villefort was appointed as king's attorney, and the simple fisherman Fernand has become a Count, General, Lord of France and - the most important for him - Mercedes's husband.
+De Villefort was appointed as king's attorney, and the simple fisherman Fernand has become a Count, General, Peer of France and - the most important for him - Mercedes's husband.
 Power and money - all this is now in the hands of scoundrels making them almost invulnerable, but the Count of Monte Cristo is full of lust for revenge.
 He begins to investigate thoroughly the lives of his enemies, and soon discovers the terrible and bloody secrets they contain.
 And if Monte Cristo publicly reveals these mysteries he can severely punish his enemies...